M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Editors/index.md

 ## Text editor

-The text editor is the default editor used by the administraion area.
+The text editor is the default editor used by the administration area.
 Its display can be further customized through the use of additional attributes.
 In addition to the base `JsonConfEditor` attribute listed above, the following can be used with the text editor:

 * `JsonConfEditor`
 	* `TypeEditor` - defines the sub-type of the editor shown.
 Value values are: